Technology

 However, what Dr. Atkinson did not mention was how to educate workers so they actually know how to use the technology.

-“Absorption and competitive deployment of ITT depend on an adequate supply of engineering and management skills, making domestic education and training policies important,” according to report published in collaboration by the World Bank, the University of Colorado Boulder, and the Southern Methodist University of Dallas, Texas.
+“Absorption and competitive deployment of ITT depend on an adequate supply of engineering and management skills, making domestic education and training policies important,” according to a report published in collaboration by the World Bank, the University of Colorado Boulder, and the Southern Methodist University of Dallas, Texas.

 Dr. Atkinson is right that technology will help developing countries, but before the technology is implemented, it must first be understood by those who are using it.